microsoft/CCF/doc/build_apps/auth/jwt.rst

 Extracting JWT metrics
 ----------------------

-CCF tracks the number of JWT queries that were attempted and succeeded.
+CCF tracks JWT key auto-refresh that were attempted and succeeded.
 This can be used to identify errors, for example when the number of attempts doesn't match the number of successes.
-Each attempt, for each key on each issuer, is tracked as an attempt, and eventually a success, if the update completes.
+For each issuer, that has auto-refresh enabled, CCF tracks an attempt for each try, and eventually a success, if the update completes.

 To query those numbers, use the RPC API on node endpoint `/jwt_metrics` as described `here <https://microsoft.github.io/CCF/main/operations/operator_rpc_api.html#get--jwt_metrics)`_.